Digitex Token (DGTX) Achieves Market Capitalization of $5.92 Million

-Digitex Token (CURRENCY:DGTX) traded down 7.3% against the U.S. dollar during the one day period ending at 16:00 PM ET on July 18th.
-Digitex Token has a total market capitalization of $5.92 million and $5.13 million worth of Digitex Token was traded on exchanges in the last day.
-During the last seven days, Digitex Token has traded 14.3% lower against the U.S. dollar.
-One Digitex Token coin can now be purchased for approximately $0.0064 or 0.00000012 BTC on exchanges.
+Digitex Token (CURRENCY:DGTX) traded down 7.3% against the dollar during the one day period ending at 13:00 PM ET on July 19th.
+During the last week, Digitex Token has traded 14.3% lower against the dollar.
+Digitex Token has a market cap of $5.92 million and $5.13 million worth of Digitex Token was traded on exchanges in the last 24 hours.
+One Digitex Token coin can now be bought for approximately $0.0064 or 0.00000012 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.